d-carrigg/BinWips/ReadMe.md

 ### Namespace `String`

 Namespace for the generated program.
-This parameter is trumped by [Tokens](#tokens-hashtable), so placing a value here will be overriden by whatever is in [Tokens](#tokens-hashtable).
-So if you use `-Namespace A -Tokens @{Namespace='B'}` Namespace would be set to B not A Must be a valid C# namespace Defaults to `PSBinary`.
+This parameter trumps the value in [Tokens](#tokens-hashtable), so placing a value here will override whatever is in [Tokens](#tokens-hashtable).
+So if you use `-Namespace A -Tokens @{Namespace='B'}` Namespace would be set to A not B Must be a valid C# namespace Defaults to `PSBinary`.

 ### ClassName `Object`

-Class name for the generated program This parameter is trumped by [Tokens](#tokens-hashtable), so placing a value here will be overriden by whatever is in [Tokens](#tokens-hashtable).
-So if you did `-ClassName A -Tokens @{ClassName='B'}` ClassName would be set to B not A must be a valid c# class name and cannot be equal to `Namespace`.
+Class name for the generated program This parameter trumps the value in [Tokens](#tokens-hashtable), so placing a value here will override whatever is in [Tokens](#tokens-hashtable).
+So if you did `-ClassName A -Tokens @{ClassName='B'}` ClassName would be set to A not B. Must be a valid c# class name and cannot be equal to `Namespace`.
 Defaults to `Program`.